 A full body scanner is used to reveal objects, including weapons and explosives that could be concealed under clothing.
 The technology is safe and effective.
-It provides you with a choice between full body scanning and a physical search if you are selected for additional screening.
+If you do not wish to undergo a full body scan, you may request a physical search.

 What about my privacy?

-Because the new images are generic and are immediately and permanently deleted after they are viewed, there are no longer privacy concerns.
-If the full body scanner reveals an item under your clothing, the area of concern will be highlighted on the image as seen on the image on the right.
-CATSA consulted with the Office of the Privacy Commissioner of Canada (OPC) throughout the development of this program.
+There are no privacy concerns with the full body scanner.
+If the scanner reveals an area of concern, it will be highlighted on the generic figure and the screening officers will use standard resolution procedures.
+CATSA consulted with the Office of the Privacy Commissioner of Canada (OPC) throughout the development of the full body scanner initiative.
 For more information, contact email@example.com.

 To be scanned, you must be able to walk through the scanner unassisted and lift your arms fully above your head.
-If you have a medical condition that may require special attention during the screening process or are unable to lift your arms above your head, we encourage you to let the screening officer know before the screening process begins.
+If you have a medical condition that may require special attention during the screening process or are unable to lift your arms above your head, you should let the screening officer know before the screening process begins.

-Put all of these items in a bin:
+Put all of these items in a bin (place smaller items in your carry-on):

 - Outer layers of clothing (jackets, coats, sweaters, scarves and hats)